-The last step is to validate the material by using representative samples of the target population and then revising as needed.
+The last step in the Development phase is to validate the material by using representative samples of the target population and then revising as needed.
 The heart of the systems approach to training is revising and validating the instructional material until the learners meet the planned learning objectives.
-Also, it should not be thought of as a single shot affair.
-Success or failure is not measured at a single point.
+Also, it should not be thought of as a single shot affair — success or failure is not measured at a single point.

-In traditional waterfall-type projects, learning platforms are developed in lengthy sequential phases.
+ISD or ADDIE is iterative, NOT linear.
+This is because in traditional waterfall-type projects, training is developed in lengthy sequential phases.
 Learning methods and delivery flaws are normally only discovered during the delivery or evaluation phases.
 Fixing these defects can waste resources and cause delays to the learning platform or process due to the rework required.
-This is often referred to as the “1—100—1,000 rule:” if it cost one to fix it in the initial stages of the project, It will cost 100 times more to fix it at the end of the project and up to 1,000 times more to fix it once it is delivered.
+This is often referred to as the “1-100-1,000 rule:” if it cost one to fix it in the initial stages of the project, It will cost 100 times more to fix it at the end of the project and up to 1,000 times more to fix it once it is delivered.

 Types of Validation

 There are normally two types of validating learning or training platforms:

 - prototyping parts of the learning platform throughout the entire ADDIE process through small iterations

 - trialing the entire learning platform before it is implemented to see if it does what it is supposed to do

 Bill Moggridge (2007) wrote that iterative prototyping, understanding people, and synthesis are the core skills of design and that these skills are central to design:

 - Iterative Prototyping - successive small-scale tests on variations of a limited function prototype in order to permit continual design refinements

 - Understanding People - having a basic foundation of the cognitive and behavioral sciences